What is a breast lift?

 Does a breast lift leave scars?

-Yes, mastopexy leaves scars, but their size and location depend on the surgical technique used.
+Yes, a mastopexy leaves scars, but their size and location depend on the surgical technique used.
 Scars generally fade over time and can be easily hidden under a bra or swimsuit.

 Does a breast lift affect breastfeeding?